-BUSN123 - Word Processing for Business (LEC - Lecture) Description
+BUSN123 - Word Processing for Business (LEC - Lecture)

-Uses advanced features from a word processing program to create business documents emphasizing production and proofreading.
+This course uses advanced features from a word processing program to create business documents emphasizing production and proofreading.
 Integrates knowledge of the Internet and the computer.
 Includes timed computer keyboarding skills for creating and editing business documents and sending electronic attachments.